 This knot is another option to loosen any lines that are under tension.
 It is an adjustable loop, which you can use for lighter applications.

 — Jack Raven Bushcraft (@JackRavenInfo) March 4, 2019

 An example where you can use this knot is when setting up a tent.

 A lark’s head is also a temporary knot that is loose.
 You can also use this on a rod or a pole.

 It's also considered one of the decorative knots frequently used.
 This is one type of hitch knot used for processes that involve mounting.

 29. Sailor's Knot

-This is a secure hitch which is also jam-proof.
-You can use this to fit the rope to any object that it’s attached to.
+This is a secure hitch that is also jam-proof.
+You can use this to fit the rope to any object that it's attached to.

 It is also another type of the Josephine knot.
 You use two loops with this knot instead of three which makes it different from the Josephine knot.